WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 READ: 15 FUN THINGS TO DO IN SHINJUKU

 This district is known to be the hotspot for young people and new trends.
-The Shibuya district is lively, full of lights, attractive, dynamic and reflects the modern and fashionable side of Tokyo.
+The Shibuya district is lively, full of lights, attractive, and dynamic, and reflects the modern and fashionable side of Tokyo.

 It is the meeting place for young Japanese, at the forefront of local fashion.